waggle-sensor/waggle/data/README.md

 ### 1. Sensor Data Sets:

-The data aggregated by the Waggle bases sensors (AoT nodes, uglyboxes) are publicly available for download and use.
+The data aggregated by the Waggle based sensor nodes (AoT nodes, uglyboxes) are publicly available for download and use.
 The sensor datasets are updated and made available everday at midnight CST.
-A sensor dataset is provide as a tar ball, with the following naming convention,
+A sensor dataset is provide as a tarball, with the following naming convention,

 ```